pali-english/pali-english.github.io/README.md

 by harming living beings.
 One harmless towards all living beings
 is said to be a noble one.

+    Na tena ariyo hoti, yena pāṇāni hiṁsati;
+        Na: not
+        tena: by that
+        ariyo: noble one, the honorable
+        hoti: becomes, is
+        yena: by which, whereby
+        pāṇāni: living beings, creatures
+        hiṁsati: harms, hurts

+    Ahiṁsā sabbapāṇānaṁ, “ariyo”ti pavuccati.
+        Ahiṁsā: harmlessness, non-violence
+        sabbapāṇānaṁ: towards all living beings, of all creatures
+        ariyo: noble one, the honorable
+        ti: thus, so
+        pavuccati: is said, is called

 Na sīlabbatamattena,
 bāhusaccena vā pana;